18F/health-tracking-course/collections/_admin/contentguide.md

 * State Officer, M.D. should be abbreviated as SOMD.
 * Spell out abreviations on the first mention.
-* Use "m" for minutes and "h" for hours in descriptions of time in lesson section headers.
-For example, "Wrapup (5m, solo)"
+* Use "m" for minutes and "h" for hours in time descriptions in lesson section headers.
+For example, `Wrapup (5m, solo)`

 ### Numbers